Skip to content

 Info

 When creating your role in AWS, you need to ensure the role has a trust policy that allows Spacelift to assume the role to generate temporary credentials for runs.
 Assuming you are following this guide, you should have configured this in the previous section.
+For troubleshooting, refer to the Troubleshooting Trust Relationship Issues section.

-Using the Integration»
+Using the Integrationยป

 Now that the integration has been created, you need to attach it to one or more stacks.
 To do this, navigate to a stack that you want to attach your integration to: